maxking/docker-mailman/README.md

 - `SERVE_FROM_DOMAIN`: The domain name from which Django will be served.
 To be added to `ALLOWED_HOSTS` in django settings.
 Default value is not set.

-- `HYPERKITT_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-core.
+- `HYPERKITTY_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-core.

 For more detauls on how to configura this image, please look at [Mailman-web's